(Continued from Part Six)

 "Star Star" is a song about groupies, which of course is a field Jagger is an expert on.

-Recording of "Dancing With Mr. D" began at Dynamic Sound Studios in Kingston, Jamaica, with the Stones continuing sessions at Village Recorders in Los Angles and Island Recording Studios in London.
+Recording of "Dancing With Mr. D" began at Dynamic Sound Studios in Kingston, Jamaica, with the Stones continuing sessions at Village Recorders in Los Angeles and Island Recording Studios in London.
 Billy Preston plays the clavinet on this song.

 "It's Only Rock 'N Roll (But I LIke It)" hit #3 in the Netherlands and #10 in the U.K. but with a peak of #16, it is easily one of The Top Unknown/Underrated Songs of the Rock Era*.

 The album rose to #1 in the United States and France and #2 in the U.K. and has gone over one million in sales.
 Paul McCartney introduced Jagger to this song, and Mick loved it so much he had the Stones record it.
-The much-processed Richards guitar riff put the Stones' stamp on "Ain't Too Proud To Beg".
+The much-processed Richards guitar riff put the Stones' stamp on the Temptations' "Ain't Too Proud To Beg".

 Although the track "Time Waits For No One" includes Taylor and his great guitar solo, it was one of the last songs he recorded with the group.
 Taylor left after the album was finished because he wasn't getting songwriting credit for songs he helped write.